Illegal immigration: Saudi Arabia

 In 2004, Saudi Arabia began construction of a Saudi–Yemen barrier between its territory and Yemen to prevent the unauthorized movement of people and goods into and out of the Kingdom.
 Anthony H. Cordesman labeled it a "separation barrier".
-In February 2004, The Guardian reported that Yemeni opposition newspapers likened the barrier to the Israeli West Bank barrier, while The Independent wrote "Saudi Arabia, one of the most vocal critics in the Arab world of Israel's 'security fence' in the West Bank, is quietly emulating the Israeli example by erecting a barrier along its porous border with Yemen".
+In February 2004, The Guardian reported that Yemeni opposition newspapers likened the barrier to the Israeli West Bank barrier, while The Independent wrote, "Saudi Arabia, one of the most vocal critics in the Arab world of Israel's 'security fence' in the West Bank, is quietly emulating the Israeli example by erecting a barrier along its porous border with Yemen."
 Saudi officials rejected the comparison saying it was built to prevent infiltration and smuggling.

 Syria

 Since the US-led invasion of Iraq in March 2003, there are more refugees from Iraq.
 The United Nations estimates that nearly 2,200,000 Iraqis have fled the country since 2003, with nearly 100,000 fleeing to Syria and Jordan each month.
 Most ventured to Jordan and Syria, creating demographic shifts that have worried both governments.
 Refugees are mired in poverty as they are generally barred from working in their host countries.

 Syrian authorities worried that the new influx of refugees would limit the country's resources.
-Sources like oil, heat, water and electricity were said to be becoming scarcer as demand were rising.
+Sources such as oil, heat, water and electricity were said to be becoming scarcer as demand were rising.
 On 1 October 2007, news agencies reported that Syria reimposed restrictions on Iraqi refugees, as stated by a spokesperson for the United Nations High Commissioner for Refugees.
 Under Syria's new rules, only Iraqi merchants, businessmen and university professors with visas acquired from Syrian embassies may enter Syria.